rhoerr/supee-6788-toolbox/README.md

 ## Potential improvements
 * Ability to flag extensions known to be affected by the SQL vulnerability or other changes, or somehow otherwise detect it.
-* Load whitelist entries for analysis from the Magento config/block whitelist. *(Need details on how they're stored to do this.)*
-* Add any missing cache/block whitelist entries to the whitelist during `fix`. *(Need details on how they're stored to do this.)*
 * Documentation on how to resolve the various errors and edge cases that might occur.

 ## Who we are